Salman-Jubax/Tarabut_Assessment/README.md

 iOS development test regarding hiring

 Dear Team,
-Hope your doing well I have just cpmpletet your test according to requirements and have build iOS application (objective C).
-Although i can develop it on Swift as well but i did not see any langauge dependency on test requirement so I wrote objective C code.
-Secondly, I want to demonstrate one thing that i could find out the Web API for weather forecast that can show multiple weather updates at a time, so I just have an API can be able to show Dbai weather update for current hours in Fahrenheit and Celsius as well.
-Please screenshots in project.
+Hope your doing well I have just cpmpleted your test according to requirements and have build iOS application (Objective-C).
+Although I can develop it on Swift as well but I did not see any langauge dependency on test requirement so I have written Objective-C code.
+Secondly, I want to demonstrate one thing that I could find out the Web API for weather forecast that can show multiple weather updates at a time, so I just have an API can be able to show Dubai weather update for current hours in Fahrenheit and Celsius as well.
+Please find screenshots in project.

-Best regards
+Best regards .
+M Salman Khan
+Cell:+971544051153